 about the observed devices.

 For example, a rules-based detection is generated when an internal device communicates with external databases.
-If traffic to an external database is expected or the database is part of a legitimate cloud-based storage or production infrastructure, then you can set a custom parameter to ignore traffic to the approved external database.
+If traffic to an external database is expected or the database is part of a legitimate cloud-based storage or production infrastructure, then you can set a tuning parameter to ignore traffic to the approved external database.

 - Configure Network Localities